JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ## Building a DOM-Based GUI

- > This is API is unmaintained and will likely be removed in future versions.
+ > This API is unmaintained and will likely be removed in future versions.
  >
  {type="warning"}